tarsij/spring-boot-perf/README.md

-# Comparing the performance of synchronous and asynchronous request processing
+# Comparing the performance of synchronous and asynchronous request processing in Spring Boot

 The goal is to compare how does a controller perform if it is spending most of its time waiting for an answer for a blocking call which could have been served asynchronously as well.